lhafkamp/Web-App-From-Scratch/README.md

 For this assignment I've been doing some research on the pros and cons of using JavaScript frameworks or libraries.
 The sources are listed below.

 #### Pros
 - Using frameworks can save you a lot of time.
 They consist out of stable code and offer all sorts of functions.
-Before you start a project, half of the work is allready done (1.4).
+Before you start a project, half of the work is already done (1.4).
 - Most frameworks are provided with a great documentation.
 This will help you learn faster then when you have to write and learn to understand all the code yourself.
 - The bigger frameworks are mostly well secured.
 When building your own code, it's more likely that there are security issues (1.5).
 - Lots of frameworks are open source.
 It saves a lot of money to use them instead of reinventing the wheel (1.5).